Public names index

 SparseIR.MatsubaraSamplingMethod

-By setting positive_only=true, one assumes that functions to be fitted are symmetric in Matsubara frequency, i.e.:
+If positive_only=true, assumes functions are symmetric in Matsubara frequency.

 source